-Your Heat Design Stove comes packed in a cardboard box.
-Carefully remove any straps and remove all cardboard and any plastic packaging, open the door and remove all the contents.
+Your Heat Design Stove is shipped securely packed and strapped.
+Carefully remove any straps and remove all wood, cardboard and any plastic packaging, open the door and remove all the contents.
 See List of Components section and check contents carefully.